aclark4life/parse2plone/README.txt

     force = false
     publish = false

-The parameters listed are configured with their default values.
-Edit these if you would like to change the default behavior; they are (mostly) self-explanatory.
-Now just cut and paste to get started or keep reading if you would like to know more.
+The parameters listed above are configured with their default values.
+Edit these values if you would like to change the default behavior; they are (mostly) self-explanatory.
+Now you can just cut and paste to get started or keep reading if you would like to know more.

 Explanation
 -----------